jose-perth/UFOs/README.md

 ### Purpose

 We extended the functionality of the dynamic table.
 It is now possible to filter the UFO data using multiple criteria.
-Filtering can do be performed by date, city, state, country and shape fields.
+Filtering can now be performed by date, city, state, country and shape.

 ## Results

 The following folder and files are part of the project:

 - [index.html](./index.html)
-- [static/css/style.css](./static/css/style.css):  css file with additional formatting of html file.
+- [static/css/style.css](./static/css/style.css):  css file with additional formatting.
 - [static/js/app.js](./static/js/app.js): application file.
 - [static/js/data.js](./static/js/data.js) data file.
 - [static/images/](./static/images): folder containing images used by web file.